nbandi7/NagiosWithAnsible/README.md

 # NagiosWithAnsible
-Installation and Configuration of Nagios Core, NRPE and Nagios Plugins
+Installation and Configuration of Nagios Core, NRPE and Nagios Plugins on RHEL

 # Prepare inventory
 Create inventory list of master server and client machine under the respective groups